Priesthood

 • Mount Saint Mary’s Seminary, Baltimore, MD

-• St. Vincent’s Seminary, LaTrobe, PA
+• St. Vincent’s Seminary, Latrobe, PA